addiction treatment

 While they’ve done things like make nominal financial contributions to the cause of diversifying the mental healthcare profession, Blue Shield of California is part of a general trend in managed care to minimize costs for insurers by limiting the scope of “medical necessity,” especially when it comes to addiction treatment.

-How to Find the Right Billing Claims Address for Addiction Treatment Patients with Cigna Health Insurance
+A Guide to Cigna Billing Claims Address for Addiction Treatment

 If you’re a behavioral health provider, you probably don’t actually want a billing claims address for Cigna at all.